 I don’t know if this qualifies as a travel-related movie but the inspiration is great.
-The first grader is a movie of its kind.
+The first-grader is a movie of its kind.
 It shows how far passion, motivation, and drive can take a human being.
-It is a drama film based on a true story of a Kenyan old man (Kimani, Maruge) who joins school at 86 years of age.
+It is a drama film based on a true story of a Kenyan old man (Kimani, Maruge) who joins the school at 86 years of age.

 Main cast: Naomie Harris (Jane Obinchu) and Oliver Litondo (Kimani Maruge)